 What Is an Offset Mortgage?

 An offset mortgage is a type of home loan that links your savings and current accounts to your mortgage balance.
-Instead of earning interest on your savings, the lender uses that amount to reduce—or “offset”—the portion of your mortgage on which interest is charged.
-This can save you money over the life of your loan.
+Instead of earning interest on your savings, the lender uses that amount to reduce, or “offset,” the portion of your mortgage on which interest is charged.

 How Does an Offset Mortgage Work?